256 Participants Needed

 The trial information does not specify whether you need to stop taking your current medications.
 It's best to discuss this with the trial coordinators or your doctor.

-Is non-invasive ventilation safe for cancer patients with respiratory failure?
+What prior data suggests that this non-invasive ventilation method is safe for cancer patients with respiratory failure?

-How is non-invasive ventilation unique for cancer patients with respiratory failure?
+What evidence suggests that non-invasive ventilation is effective for cancer patients with respiratory failure?

 NR